DARIAH-ERIC/lexicalresources/Events/LexMC2017/README.md

 This Master Class is part of a joint French-German program supported by the BMBF and MESRI (French Ministry for Higher Education, Research and Innovation).

 https://lexmc.sciencesconf.org

+## Before LexMC2017

+In order to make sure we run a smooth masterclass, please make sure you do the necessary [preparatory work](How-to-prepare-for-LexMC2017.md) before you come to Berlin.